 - Add permissions step by step – test your custom role to make sure it works as intended.
 A good approach in case of problems is to start with a limited set of permissions, add permissions step by step, and test continuously.

-For instructions on defining roles and assigning them to users, see Managing Users and Roles in the Administering Red Hat Satellite guide.
+Find instructions on defining roles and assigning them to users in Administering Red Hat Satellite.
 The same guide contains information on configuring external authentication sources.

 7.9.
 Additional Tasks

-This section provides a short overview of selected Satellite capabilities that can be used for automating certain tasks or extending the core usage of Satellite:
+This section provides a short overview of selected Satellite capabilities that can be used for automating certain tasks or extending the core usage of Satellite 6:

-- Importing existing hosts – if you have existing hosts that have not been managed by Satellite in the past, you can import those hosts to the Satellite Server.
-This procedure is usually a step in transitioning from Red Hat Satellite 5.
-For more information, see Transitioning from Red Hat Satellite 5 to Red Hat Satellite 6 for detailed documentation.
+- Importing existing hosts – if you have existing hosts that have not been managed by Satellite 6 in the past, you can import those hosts to the Satellite Server.
+This procedure is usually a step in transitioning from Red Hat Satellite 5, see Transitioning from Red Hat Satellite 5 to Red Hat Satellite 6 for detailed documentation.
 A high level overview of the transition process is available in the Red Hat Knowledgebase solution Transitioning from Red Hat Satellite 5 to Satellite 6.

-- Discovering bare metal hosts – the Satellite Discovery plug-in enables automatic bare-metal discovery of unknown hosts on the provisioning network.
+- Discovering bare metal hosts – the Satellite 6 Discovery plug-in enables automatic bare-metal discovery of unknown hosts on the provisioning network.
 These new hosts register themselves to the Satellite Server and the Puppet Agent on the client uploads system facts collected by Facter, such as serial ID, network interface, memory, and disk information.
 After registration you can initialize provisioning of those discovered hosts.
-For details, see Creating Hosts from Discovered Hosts in the Provisioning Guide.
+For details, see Discovering Bare-metal Hosts on Satellite in Managing Hosts.

-- Backup management – backup and disaster recovery instructions, see Backing Up Satellite Server and Capsule Server in Administering Red Hat Satellite.
+- Backup management – procedures for backup and disaster recovery of Satellite Server are available (see Backing Up and Restoring Satellite Server and Capsule Server in Administering Red Hat Satellite).
 Using remote execution, you can also configure recurring backup tasks on managed hosts.
-For more information on remote execution see Configuring and Setting up Remote Jobs in Managing Hosts.
+For more information on remote execution see Running Jobs on Hosts in Managing Hosts.